STRATEGIC BRAND IDENTITY DESIGN / GRAPHIC DESIGN / ILLUSTRATION / PHOTOGRAPHY & VIDEO / FINE ART

 Resources for enhancing collaborations and boosting productivity

-Last night, apropos of the above Insta post, I got into a productive exchange about whether or not one should provide native files to clients.
-Based on industry standards and some some difficult lessons learned early in my career (working at the weekly newspaper in New Orleans, a client took a logo I cobbled together for an ad they were placing and actually used it as the physical signage on their fucking restaurant without paying me a dime. 😡), my stance is decidedly NO. In nearly all cases, clients are buying the dress, not the pattern; the cake, not the recipe; the what, not the how.
+Last night, apropos of the above Insta post, I got into a productive exchange about whether or not a designer should provide native files to clients.
+Based on industry standards and some some difficult lessons learned early in my career, my stance is decidedly no. In nearly all cases, clients are buying the dress, not the pattern; the cake, not the recipe; the what, not the how.

-Unless you’ve clearly communicated this to a client before you embark on a project, things can get dicey.
-This is why any pro designer worth their salt will require a new client to sign an agreement that sets expectations regarding payment, revisions, file storage, end licenses, early termination, etc. This way, when you and your client run into conflicts, everyone has a document to which to refer to resolve them.
-I put my agreement together embarrassingly late in my career by copying and pasting from other generous designers who posted theirs online—and boy am I glad I did.
+If this has not been clearly communicated before a project gets initiated, things can get dicey.
+This is why any designer worth their salt will require a new client to sign an agreement or contract that clearly defines the project scope and deliverables, and sets expectations regarding payment, revisions, file storage, end licenses, early termination, etc. This way, if the designer and the client run into questions or disagreements about deliverables and their licensing, each party has a document to which to refer to resolve them.
+I put my agreement together embarrassingly late in my career, admittedly - but boy am I glad I did.
 It’s served as a lubricant and a shield, and has arguably led to me getting bigger jobs.

 I offered to share my agreement with a young designer in last night’s comment thread, and that generated a surprising lot of interest from other designers.
-My agreement is an evolving work-in-progress, and hasn’t been vetted by a lawyer, but I’m happy to share it for anyone to copy or adapt.
+My agreement is in a state of perpetual evolution, and hasn’t been vetted by a lawyer, but I’m happy to share it for anyone to copy or adapt.

 Download the yes.I.said Client Agreement here.